Manufacturing, Tourism, Marketing Technology

 The Good News for Small Businesses

-Historical side note: (Are your eyes glazing over yet?)
-The B&L E RR was a division of Carnegie Steel (later US Steel) which was one of the largest companies in the world.
+Historical side note: The B&L E RR was a division of Carnegie Steel (later US Steel) which was one of the largest companies in the world (Are your eyes glazing over yet?).
 They were the modern version of Apple or Microsoft.
 The point being, the big boys (like Coca Cola) recognize the value in content marketing and have invested heavily in it.

 But what about small businesses?
 The good news is, access to content is free.
 Anyone, big or small, can be effective with content, especially when employing the earlier mentioned techniques.
-In fact, for small businesses, content can be a great equalizer allowing them to reach and influence the same customer audiences as the big guys out there.
+For small businesses, content can be a great equalizer allowing them to reach and influence the same customer audiences as the big guys out there.

 The Progressive Marketer